Python-GIS-book/site/source/part2/chapter-06/md/02-geometric-operations.md

 A bounding polygon, often referred to as a bounding box or envelope, is the smallest rectangular polygon that encloses a given geometry or a set of geometries.
 In simpler terms, it's like drawing the tightest possible rectangle around a shape, capturing all of its points within this rectangle.
 The bounding polygon is often used in spatial operations for preliminary filtering because it provides a computationally simple way to test for possible intersections or proximities between geometries that can be used to select data.

-In a `GeoDataFrame`, we can easily return the minimum bounding rectangle of geometires by using the `envelope` attribute which returns the bounding rectangle for each geometry:
+In a `GeoDataFrame`, we can easily return the minimum bounding rectangle of geometires by using the `.envelope` attribute which returns the bounding rectangle for each geometry:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}